Andrew-S-Rosen/cbe504/main.typ

 To derive the expression for the CSTR energy balance, we start again from the general energy balance given by #ref(<eq:general_energy_balance>), neglecting the kinetic and potential energy terms as well as the shaft work:
 $ (dif U)/(dif t) = accent(m,dot)_0 accent(H,hat)_0 - accent(m,dot) accent(H,hat) + accent(Q,dot) - P (dif V)/(dif t). $
-Here, we are omitting the "1" subscript because, for a well-mixed reactor, the outlet stream properties are assumed to be the same as the reactor contents.
+Here, we are omitting the"1" subscript because, for a well-mixed reactor, the outlet stream properties are assumed to be the same as the reactor contents.
 Using the definition of enthalpy from #ref(<eq:enthalpy_definition>), we can restate the above expression as
 $ (dif H)/(dif t) - V (dif P)/(dif t) - P (dif V)/(dif t) = accent(m,dot)_0 accent(H,hat)_0 - accent(m,dot) accent(H,hat) + accent(Q,dot) - P (dif V)/(dif t), $
 which simplifies to